Photos and Story

 You can add information describing each image in the image properties box.
 You can record the title, description and place associated with the image as well as the date the image was taken.

 For some images, this information will already be specified in the file metadata.
 For other files such as scanned documents, you may need to set this manually.
+To view and edit image properties, check "Show properties" in the View menu.

 Fig 3.
 File properties.